dropcopy/openbookGUI/README.md

-# Serum DEX UI
+# DropCopy UI

-An implementation of a UI for the Serum DEX.
+An implementation of a UI for the OpenBook DEX.

 ### Running the UI